I’d like to thank Christian Focus Publications for giving me a copy of Frances Ridley Havergal by Lucille Travis in return for my honest review.

 Frances Ridley Havergal is a wonderful story of a young lady committed to serving God with the gifts He gave her, in the strength He provided.
 It’s a worthwhile addition to the Trailblazers line.

-I found a nice version of one of Havergal’s best known hymns Take My Life and Let It Be:
+I found a nice version of one of Frances Havergal’s best known hymns, Take My Life and Let It Be.
+Maybe you know it?

 - The 19th Century